nathanheffley/game-boy-tile-tool/README.md

-# Gameboy Tile Tool
+# Game Boy Tile Tool

-A modern, cross-platform Gameboy tile editor and layout tool for use with GBDK.
+A modern, cross-platform Game Boy tile editor and layout tool for use with GBDK.

 ![A platformer tile being edited inside of the tool.](assets/tile-editor.png)